gu-gridh/litteraturlabbet-frontend/README.md

 ```
 ## Images in the gallery

-The images shown in the gallery were extracted using a pre-trained YOLOv8s object detection model finetuned on a subset of the Litteraturbanken data using manually labelled images and manually verified detections from a fine-tuned FasterRCNN model used previously.
+The images in the gallery were extracted using a YOLOv8s object detection model fine-tuned on a subset of the Litteraturbanken data using manually labelled images and manually verified detections from a FasterRCNN model used previously.
 The detected images were exported as crops during model prediction.
 The class labels are manually corrected where necessary.

 Crops were tagged using the Recognize Anything Model from [Zhang et al. 2023](https://arxiv.org/pdf/2306.03514).
 The tags were returned in English and filtered to those most related to the works in the dataset, then translated to Swedish and assigned to a category.